When New Zealand held its first general election in 1853, there were no political parties. Rather, all candidates stood as independents.

-Under Winston Peters’s leadership New Zealand First captured all five Māori electorates in 1996 and held the balance of power in the first MMP coalition government.
-Peters himself retained the general electorate of Tauranga and a further 11 New Zealand Party list MPs entered Parliament.
-After the 1999 election New Zealand First decided not to stand candidates in the Māori seats, as it favours their abolition.
-In 2008 support for the party fell below the 5% threshold required for minor parties without an electorate seat, but in 2011 Peters and seven other New Zealand First candidates returned to Parliament after the party won 6.6% of the party vote in the general election.
-In 2014 the party's standing improved and it won 8.66% of the party vote, gaining 11 seats.
+Under Winston Peters’s leadership New Zealand First won all five Māori electorates in 1996 and held the balance of power, entering the first MMP coalition government.
+Peters retained the general electorate of Tauranga and 11 New Zealand Party list MPs entered Parliament.
+After the 1999 election New Zealand First decided not to stand candidates in the Māori seats, as it favoured their abolition.
+In 2008 support for the party fell below the 5% threshold required for minor parties without an electorate seat, but in 2011 Peters and seven other New Zealand First candidates returned to Parliament after the party won 6.6% of the party vote.
+In 2014 the party's standing improved and it won 8.7% of the party vote and 11 seats.
 In 2015 Peters won the general electorate of Northland in a by-election, giving his party 12 MPs.
 In 2017 Peters lost Northland but was returned as a list MP with eight colleagues.
 The party entered government in a coalition with Labour that was supported by the Greens.
 In 2020 New Zealand First won just 2.6% of the party vote and no seats.

 Tariana Turia (Ngāti Apa) first entered Parliament in 1996 on the Labour list.
 In 2002 she won the Te Tai Hauāuru seat and continued as a Labour MP until May 2004 when she refused to support Labour’s Foreshore and Seabed Act 2004.
 She resigned from both the party and Parliament and forced a by-election in her electorate.
 She was re-elected as the Māori Party co-leader.
 Turia has held ministerial portfolios in both Labour and National-led coalition governments.
 She retired from Parliament at the 2014 election.